williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 Removes all active identity provider sessions.
 This forces the user to authenticate on the next operation.
 Optionally revokes OpenID Connect and OAuth refresh and access tokens issued to the user.

->Note: This operation doesn't clear the sessions created for web sign in or native applications.
+>Note: This operation doesn&#8217;t clear the sessions created for web sign in or native applications.

 #### Request Parameters
 {:.api .api-request .api-request-params}